-- a) Lock up for Tools: - (i) The Company shall provide on all construction jobs in towns and cities, and elsewhere where reasonably necessary and practicable (or if requested by the Employee), a suitable and secure waterproof lock-up solely for the purpose of storing Employees' tools, and on multistorey and major projects the Company shall provide, where possible, a suitable lock-up for Employees' tools within a reasonable distance of the work area of large groups of Employees. - (ii) Where an Employee is absent from work because of illness or accident the Company shall ensure that the Employee's tools are securely stored during his/her absence.

-b) Compensation for Loss of Employee Tools:
+- a) Lock up for Tools: - (i) Multiplex shall provide on all construction jobs in towns and cities, and elsewhere where reasonably necessary and practicable (or if requested by the Employee), a suitable and secure waterproof lock-up solely for the purpose of storing Employees' tools, and on multistorey and major projects Multiplex shall provide, where possible, a suitable lock-up for Employees' tools within a reasonable distance of the work area of large groups of Employees. - (ii) Where an Employee is absent from work because of illness or accident Multiplex shall ensure that the Employee's tools are securely stored during his/her absence. - b) Compensation for Loss of Employee Tools:

-The Company will replace all Employee tools lost or stolen while stored at the direction of the Company in a room, building, premises, job, workshop, Company vehicle or in a locker, up to a maximum value in accordance with Appendix I. Where satisfactory evidence is produced by the Employee that they have suffered a greater loss, the Company shall pay the additional amount.
+Multiplex will replace all Employee tools lost or stolen while stored at the direction of Multiplex in a room, building, premises, job, workshop, Company vehicle or in a locker, up to a maximum value in accordance with Appendix 1 - Allowances.
+Where satisfactory evidence is produced by the Employee that they have suffered a greater loss, Multiplex shall pay the additional amount.

-9.12 Mess / Change Shed
+9.12 Mess/Change Sheds

-- a) All sheds shall be weatherproof and soundly constructed to comply with the Construction Work Code of Practice July 2014. - b) Covered walkways will be in place between sheds, toilets and first aid facilities. - c) Mess Shed/s fitted with fly screens are provided for exclusive use of workers and not for the storage of the Company's' equipment, tools and materials.
+- a) All sheds shall be weatherproof and soundly constructed to comply with the Construction Work Code of Practice July 2014. - b) Covered walkways will be in place, as soon as practicable, between sheds, toilets and first aid facilities. - c) Mess Shed/s fitted with fly screens are provided for exclusive use of workers and not for the storage of Multiplex's' equipment, tools and materials.